JESUSC1/IMDb-Data-Analysis-Exercise/README.md

 # IMDb-Data-Analysis-Exercise-Part-1
 ![IMDb Image](IMDb.jpg)

-## Description
-This project focuses on exploring IMDb data to uncover associations between various variables.
-With insights drawn from this analysis, the goal is to set the foundation for building recommender systems for TV shows/movies or revenue prediction models using IMDb data.
+Dove deep into IMDb data using Python and visualization tools, unveiling title release patterns and viewer predilections.
+Applied regression models to predict title ratings, and set the groundwork for building recommender systems for TV shows/movies or revenue prediction models using IMDb data.

 ## Data Source
 The primary data source for this analysis is IMDb, an extensive online database that provides detailed information about films, TV series, podcasts, video games, and other media content.